simplelogica/pluckers/doc/usage/basics.md

 When you create the plucker you can configure some options to customize it.

-First, you can choose which columns to pluck from the table, so you don't 50 columns when you only need three of them.
+First, you can choose which columns to pluck from the table, so you don't pluck 50 columns when you only need three of them.
 To do so you will use the `attributes` option.

 ```ruby
 Pluckers::Base.new(BlogPost.published, { attributes: [:title, :slug, :published_at] }).pluck